SanchySingla/AI-RESEARCH-PAPER-ASSISTANT-AND-SEGREGATOR/README.md

 2. Advanced NER Tuning and Implementation

-Custom NER Models: Train custom Named Entity Recognition (NER) models specifically tailored to the nuances and entities present in academic research papers (e.g., specific research methodologies, datasets, tools).
+###Custom NER Models:### Train custom Named Entity Recognition (NER) models specifically tailored to the nuances and entities present in academic research papers (e.g., specific research methodologies, datasets, tools).
 Domain-Specific Labels: Expand the set of NER labels to capture more domain-specific information crucial for academic analysis.
 Contextual NER: Implement contextual NER techniques that can better disambiguate entities based on the surrounding text in scientific abstracts.
 Integration with Knowledge Graphs: Explore integrating extracted entities into a knowledge graph to build richer relationships between papers and concepts.

 3. Deployment and User Interface

-Deployment: Use stremlit or fastapi to give UI layer Real-time Processing: Optimize the search and NLP pipelines for near real-time performance to provide immediate results to users.
+Deployment:Use stremlit or fastapi to give UI layer Real-time Processing: Optimize the search and NLP pipelines for near real-time performance to provide immediate results to users.